I was raised in Mexico part of my childhood until I was 10 when my parents moved to Florida.

-After graduating from high school, I wound up in Fort Lauderdale where my creative journey began at The Art Institute in the computer animation program.
-Little did I know that my passion for design would expand and evolve into something new.
+After graduating from high school, I wound up in South Florida where my creative journey began at The Art Institute of Fort Lauderdale in the computer animation program where I would learn the industry’s secrets on making cartoons and moving pictures.
+Little did I know that my passion for design and interest in animation would expand and evolve into something completely different.

 In a nutshell, I got into Web Design at the booming of the Web 2.0 era.
 Back when Myspace was cool and you could sprinkle HTML and glitter graphics to taste.
 Anyhow, it started right when I was in need of showcasing my animation work and design capabilities.
 Knowing the plethora of resources available to build a site I dove in and took on the challenge to create my first online portfolio from tutorials.
 Yes, through the use of tables and inline CSS.
 After successfully building my first site I fell in love with web development and the rest is pretty much history.